maxjeffwell/code-talk-graphql-server/README.md

 {"x-token": "your token here"}

-You can get a token by performing a login mutation and requesting the token in the return object.
+You can retrieve a token by performing a login mutation and requesting the token in the return object.
 Or, you can log in client-side and your token will be available in your browser's local storage.

 * GraphQL API built using Apollo Server with Express middleware
 * Security